cyrillkuettel/userscripts/README.md

 > **Note**
 > If you don't want to automatically receive updates (from this repo), you can also just not use
 > the `userscript.js`.
 Instead copy the header from `userscript.js` and add it at
-> the top of the other file. .
+> the top of the other file.

+## Why are all functions wrapped in a IIFE (Immediately Invoked Function
+Expression)?

+This prevents polluting the global namespace.
+This way we can just paste the snipped in the console over and over again, for testing.